-Once you decide to move forward, I'll develop and send a brief set of questions to gather all of the information I'll need from you.
-These questions largely focus on the information you would find in a creative brief, such as your audience demographic, industry trends I should know about, and your overall goals.
+Once you decide to move forward, I'll develop and send a brief set of questions to gather all of the information from you that I'll need.
+These questions largely focus on the information you'd typically find in a creative brief, such as your audience demographic, industry trends I should know about, and your overall goals.

 1. We'll outline your project scope.
 2. I'll calculate and present a quote for your consideration.
 3. I'll email my contract to sign electronically and ask for a good-faith deposit.
 4. I'll conduct discovery, data collection, and an email interview (when applicable).
 5. I'll complete your project and present everything on a timely basis.
 My standard turnaround for projects valued at $500 or less is just one week once I have everything in place (contract, deposit, and answers to my discovery questions).

 6. You'll then have the opportunity to send feedback or fine-tuning requests as needed.

 Absolutely!
 But keep in mind, for my own project management and organization, I prefer to gather initial direction, draft feedback, and revision requests in writing (via email).
 This is just one reason why I'm able to maintain an above-average customer satisfaction rate.
 It's standard practice for all ad agencies I've worked with and for my consulting business.
 There's a huge learning curve, and written records are the best way I’ve found to retain the wealth of information I need to know.
 Emails are so easy to file and refer back to when needed.
 I find that it dramatically reduces miscommunication and error.
 All of my clients are beyond pleased with the results when they take the time to carefully write down and outline their project requirements.